mohitbhure/docusign/README.md

  Installation:

  1) Go to project directory
- 2) Run the following two commands to get node and mongodb images from docker repository:

-  docker pull mohitbhure/docusign:docusign-node
+ 2) First we need to install mongodb.
+So we pull the latest mongodb image using the following command

-  docker pull mohitbhure/docusign:mongo
+ docker pull mongo:latest

+ This will install the latest mongodb

- 3) Execute the following command to run the container
+ 3) To generate the docker image for the project run the following command:

-    docker compose up
+    docker build -t docusign .

+ 4) Before running the two images we need to create a network which will be used for communication between both the images.
+Run the following command to create a network:

+ docker network create node-webapp-network

+ 5) Now we run the mongodb image using the following command:

+ docker run -d -p 27017:27017 --network node-webapp-network --name mongodb mongo:latest

+ 6) Run the docusign image using the following command:

+  docker run -d -p 8080:8080 --network node-webapp-network --name docusign docusign

 This will launch two images and the project will be running at http://localhost:8080/